thijse/Buienradar/README.md

 To demonstrate the usage of the API, a minimal application has been included that fetches the data, based on any given location (using the Google location service)

+Please note that when using buienradar data, ask permission here: https://www.buienradar.nl/overbuienradar/contact and please provide link to buienradar.nl in your application.
+Also note that the while the code provided here is open source, the data MIT

 ## Features

 * Fetching of precipitation data and weatherstation information